All Episodes

 That's right, Rocco Mediate.

-It was during a practice round, and I was out there with Fuzzy Zeller and his gang, uh John Daly, Joe Pesci.
+It was during a practice round, and I was out there with Fuzzy Zeller and his gang, John Daly, Joe Pesci.

-And we're uh we're we're we're taking our time, and Rocco and his gang came up on golf carts, and they were just taking practice on their going to various holes and practicing various shots, they were not playing around.
+And they were just taking practice on their going to various holes and practicing various shots.

-Rocco said, What's that?
+Rocco said, what's that?

-And I said, Stogie vice.
+And I said, Stogy Weiss.

 I showed him how it worked, put the cigar in it.